How Do Physical Security Keys Work With Phones?

 Android Security Keys

 Android users have one more option for phones running on Android 7.0 or higher.
 Google has released a new security feature in beta.
 Android devices that qualify can now operate just like 2FA-USB based security keys.
 It requires Bluetooth for connection.

 Cell phone security has been a threat for years.
 It is wise to establish physical security keys to mitigate this threat.
-For more information on physical security, take a look at the rest of Security Forward.
+For more information on physical security, take a look at the rest of SIA Online.